-An allergic reaction is when your body attacks a foreign substance, called an allergen.
-You can inhale, eat, and touch allergens that cause a r...
+An allergic reaction occurs when your body attacks a foreign substance, called an allergen.
+You can inhale, eat, and touch allergens that cause...

 Top of page